tfalbo/helloworld/README.md

 ## Overview

 This project implements a Rails application that responds with "Hello World" to all web requests.
 The application is containerized with Docker and deployed to Kubernetes using Helm charts.
-This document also outlines how Terraform would be used to orchestrate the infrastructure in a production environment.

 ## Architecture